 Pharmacology of magic truffles

-Other compounds in magic truffles have been discovered over time, including baeocystin, norbaeocystin, and aeruginascin.
-To facilitate and optimize the therapeutic uses of psychedelics, mycologists and other scientists are investigating magic mushrooms at a fundamental level, figuring out what alkaloids are in them, what properties these alkaloids hold, and how they interact.
+Other compounds in magic mushrooms have been discovered over time, including baeocystin, norbaeocystin, and aeruginascin.
+Thanks to growing interest in the potential therapeutic uses of psychedelics, mycologists are investigating magic mushrooms at a fundamental level, identifying the amounts, functions and role of the other active compounds, as well as the synergy amongst them.

 - Improved focus